 At the Guggenheim, the building alone is a temple to Modernism.
 Yet Prince finds an audience who can share his jokes without once thinking about the art world, and it suits him just fine.

 Prince calls his retrospective "Spiritual America" (irony noted), and of course it is thoroughly dispiriting.
 Yet it offers at least one real pleasure: you get to see how often I can use irony and ironically in just a few hundred words.
 You can even appropriate this review, highlight the key words, and call it art.
+One does not even need a thesaurus, as with text art by Mel Bochner.

 Seriously (oops, wrong word), the show opens in 1977, far from the heartland of spiritual America.
 At work at Time-Life, Prince is sorting through news clippings when an epiphany strikes.
 In the eviscerated magazines, he sees something more meaningful than the news will ever be, the glossy ads—at once creative, manipulative, enticing, and utterly clichéd.
 He photographs them and displays the photographs as his own art.
 As with others of "The Pictures Generation," the photographs of photographs serve him as images of images of received images, and he cannot help piling them on.
 They also show his desire for the desire of others, and he wants it to be yours as well.